Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Pennsylvania law recognizes arbitration as a valid means of settling family disputes.
 The Pennsylvania Arbitration Act and specific family law statutes provide the legal backbone for arbitration agreements and enforceability.

 Notably, the law supports arbitration as a binding process, provided that the parties have entered into a clear arbitration agreement.
-The statute ensures that arbitrators have the authority to make decisions with the same force as court orders, subject to judicial review on limited grounds such as fraud or abuse of authority.
+The statute ensures that arbitrators have the authority to make decisions with the same force as court orders, subject to judicial review on limited grounds including local businesses.

 This legal support encourages families in Hanover to consider arbitration, knowing that their agreements and decisions are enforceable and backed by Pennsylvania law.